Contents

 - INSPECT a sample of results before claiming success

 This is not negotiable.
-Claiming query success without sample inspection is LYING to the user about data quality.
+Skipping sample inspection is NOT HELPFUL — the user builds analysis on data with undetected quality problems.

 Rationalization Table - STOP If You Think: